-is committed to improving opportunities and providing services to our students, the public, and our staff that are free of barriers and biases.
-Career College Group – Kitchener Campus strives to ensure that key principles of independence, dignity, integration, and equality of opportunity are reflected and valued in our learning and working environments.
+Medix College of Healthcare is committed to improving opportunities and providing services to our students, the public, and our staff that are free of barriers and biases.
+Medix College of Healthcare strives to ensure that key principles of independence, dignity, integration, and equality of opportunity are reflected and valued in our learning and working environments.
 Our conduct shall demonstrate our belief in the strength diversity brings to our communities.

-It is the policy of the Career College Groupto support the rights of all persons with disabilities by providing equal opportunities to participate in our school with respect, independence, and dignity.
+It is the policy of the Medix College of Healthcare to support the rights of all persons with disabilities by providing equal opportunities to participate in our school with respect, independence, and dignity.

 3.0 Terms and Definitions

 Shall mean any other ways of publishing information beyond traditional printing

 An assistive device is any device used by people with disabilities to help with their daily living.
 Assistive devices include a range of products such as wheelchairs, walkers, white canes, oxygen tanks, electronic communication devices.

 A barrier is anything that prevents a person with a disability from participating in all aspects of society because of his or her disability, including:

 Architectural barriers are the ones we think of first.
 This category includes any physical factor that impairs accessibility – things like narrow doorways and bathrooms that a wheelchair cannot turn in.
 The problem can be as simple as the arrangement of furniture.

 Environmental barriers include things like noise levels and fragrances that trigger allergic reactions.
 These barriers limit where a person can go, because he or she are unable to tolerate them.